CANCER STORIES

 read more

-James’s story – Oesophageal cancer
+James’s story – oesophageal cancer

-James’s story – Oesophageal cancer
+James’s story – oesophageal cancer

 On a road to self-destruction – before being diagnosed with cancer Bradford man, James Barraclough was on a road to self destruction before his cancer diagnosis.
 Facing redundancy and a relationship breakdown and struggling to pay his mortgage, he began to depend...